El Cajon Police Department

 The El Cajon Police Department (ECPD) is the primary law enforcement agency of El Cajon, California.
 It was founded in 1912.
-The current police chief is Michael Moulton, who took over for the retiring Chief Jeff Davis on Sept.
-13, 2019.
+The current police chief is Jeremiah Larson, who took over for the retiring Chief Michael Moulton in 2024.
 It is a member of the San Diego County–Imperial County Regional Communications System.
 The department's Forensic Science Laboratory is accredited by The American Society of Crime Laboratory Directors/Laboratory Accreditation Board (ASCLD/LAB).